Evidence for Radial Expansion at the Core of the Orion Complex with Gaia EDR3: Infrared colors of OBP-near and Briceño-1

 The left panel in Fig.~\ref{fig:ir-ccds} shows the 2MASS near-infrared color-color diagram, highlighting which sources in the two groups show significant signs of reddening, caused either by foreground extinction or by a circumstellar disk.
 In particular, sources above the main sequence, located within the reddening band, are thought to be dominated by foreground extinction.
 Only sources that pass the following quality criteria were used for the diagram:

 With these cuts there are 850 and 642 sources left in Brice{\~n}o-1 and OBP-near, respectively.
 The majority of the sources in the two groups (more than 95\%) show no or very little reddening, with no significant difference between the groups.
-This is expected, since the groups lie in-front of the major cloud complexes in Orion.
-There are few sources showing extinctions as high as about $A_V=3$ to 8\,mag, while most of these are classified as Class II YSOs based on their mid-infrared color (see below), hence the reddening could be caused by circumstellar dust.
+This is expected, since the groups lie in-front of the major cloud complexes in Orion and it would correlate with the low average extinction found during isochrone fitting.
+There are a few sources showing extinctions as high as about $A_V=3$ to 8\,mag, while most of these are classified as Class II YSOs based on their mid-infrared color (see below), hence the reddening could be caused by circumstellar dust.
 The source showing the highest reddening in Fig.~\ref{fig:ir-ccds} (2MASS J05414177-0151456 in OBP-near) is projected on top of the young embedded cluster NGC\,2024 in Orion\,B and might rather belong to this cluster, since some contamination by other groups in our SNN selected samples can not be ruled out.